NFL Offenses – The Rule Change That Gave Birth To Modern Football

 Today, most teams use an amalgamation of concepts, generally rooted in one core scheme or offensive “philosophy.”
 The three core offensive philosophies that you should know are West Coast, Air Coryell, and Erhardt-Perkins.
 Implementations of these philosophies vary greatly and even get names themselves, but the core philosophy can easily be discerned from the language at the line.
-No two “West Coast” or “Air Coryell” offenses are the same and may have very different looks, depending on what different plays or strategies, such as the Spread, Read-Option, Play-Action, Vertical, and Pistol Formation, the coaching staff incorporates.
-However, all of these modern offenses have one thing in common; the wide receiver is a much bigger part of the game.
+No two “West Coast” or “Air Coryell” offenses are the same and may have very different looks, depending on different plays or strategies, such as the Spread, Read-Option, Play-Action, Vertical, and Pistol Formation, the coaching staff incorporates.
+However, all of these modern offenses have one thing in common; the wide receiver, at one specific point in time, became a much bigger part of the game.
 How did this occur?
 It all starts with a Pittsburgh Steeler Hall of Fame cornerback named Mel Blount.

 In 1977, the NFL instituted a rule change on how wide receivers could be covered.
 With this new rule, wide receivers could only be blocked for the first five yards, and then the defense backs had to let him run his route and try to keep up.
 The rule is known as “The Mel Blount Rule,” as he was the cornerback at the time most well known for his physicality with receivers.
 Here is an example of a perfectly acceptable Mel Blount play prior to the rule change: